run-house/runhouse/docs/architecture/compute.rst

 This allows Runhouse to load your code onto the cluster on the fly, as well as do basic registration and dispatch of the :ref:`Function`.

-At a high level, we dump the list of packages into gRPC, and the packages are installed on the gRPC server on the cluster.
+At a high level, we dump the list of packages into an RPC, and the packages are installed on the RPC server on the cluster.

 We currently provide four general package install methods: local, requiements.txt, pip, and conda.